-The term CV is short for the Latin phrase 'curriculum vitae' which simply means 'direction of life'.
-In today's working world, a CV is a personalised document used by job seekers to provide a concise insight and overview into who they are, their educational and employment history, skills, interests, achievments and contact details.
-Along with a cover letter, CVs are one of the first things seen of a candidate by a prospective employer as you are required to supply them when applying for a job.
+The term 'CV' is short for the Latin phrase, 'Curriculum Vitae' which means, 'direction of life'.
+In today's working world, a CV is a personalised document used by job hunters to provide a concise insight and overview into their education, employment experience, skills, interests, achievements and contact details.

 Writing a CV

 - Tone - You may only have 10-15 seconds to impress the employer.
 Make sure your CV is positive, snappy and concise.

 - Format - Think about heading, subheadings, font and layout.
 Your CV should be easy to read, with a clear hierarchy of information and sub-sections.

 - Length - Your CV needs to be easy to digest.
 Stick to one or two pages and only go into detail about the most relevant information regarding your employment and educational background.

 - Spelling and grammar - Double check your work, and don't solely rely on spell checking tools.
 Get a friend to proofread your document, too.

 Looking for a new job?
 Upload your CV now!

 - Personal Details - Include full contact details at the top of your CV to ensure recruiters and employers are able to get in touch with you.
 This section should include your: full name, telephone number, email address, and home address.
 You might like to include information regarding your driving license, too.
 Finally, we would advise being mindful of your email address - if your personal account does not sound professional, it is a good idea to create a new one, specifically for use during your job hunt.